J.D. Vance

 We're effectively run in this country via the Democrats, via the corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they made, and so they want to make the rest of the country miserable too.
 Vance on Tucker Carlson Tonight

 J.D.
-Vance is a 39-year-old junior senator from Ohio who Trump selected as his running mate.
-Vance has stated “We are in a late republican period” and has promoted a MAGA agenda and way of operating that pushes beyond precedent, tradition, and norms.
+Vance is the Vice President-elect and the junior senator from Ohio.
+Vance has stated, “We are in a late republican period” and has promoted a MAGA agenda and way of operating that pushes beyond precedent, tradition, and norms.
 He has said: “If we’re going to push back against it, we’re going to have to get pretty wild, and pretty far out there, and go in directions that a lot of conservatives right now are uncomfortable with.”
-Vance wrote the foreword to a forthcoming book written by Heritage Foundation President Kevin Roberts.
+Vance wrote the foreword to a forthcoming book by Heritage Foundation President Kevin Roberts.
 The book’s original title was: Dawn’s Early Light: Burning Down Washington to Save America.

-Vance has also specifically promised that if he had been vice president on January 6, 2021, he would have blocked certification of Joe Biden’s victory in the 2020 presidential election.
+Vance has also said that if he had been vice president on January 6, 2021, he would have blocked certification of Joe Biden’s victory in the 2020 presidential election.

-During Trump’s recent hush money trial in New York, Vance attended to defend Trump and pledged “If Merrick Garland wants to use these officials to harass Joe Biden’s political opponents, we will grind his department to a halt,” despite the fact that Garland had nothing to do with New York state’s prosecution of Trump for 34 felony criminal acts in that state.
+During Trump’s recent hush money trial in New York, Vance attended to defend Trump and pledged, “If Merrick Garland wants to use these officials to harass Joe Biden’s political opponents, we will grind his department to a halt,” even though Garland had nothing to do with New York’s prosecution of Trump for 34 felony criminal acts in that state.

-He has also advocated for blocking fast-tracking of judicial and U.S. attorney nominees, as retribution for Trump’s conviction.
-Vance also pushed for Trump to fully politicize the DOJ, tweeting “This idea that we need to end the administrative state gets our problem totally backwards.
+He also pledged to slow down the consideration of President Biden’s judicial and U.S. attorney nominees as retribution for Trump’s conviction.
+Vance pushed for Trump to fully politicize the DOJ, tweeting, “This idea that we need to end the administrative state gets our problem totally backwards.
 America will have a justice department no matter what […] Take it over.”
-Vance also used Trump’s trials as a fundraising hook, claiming to potential donors: “This is unfair on so many levels […] President Trump has been indicted for being a patriot.
+Vance also used Trump’s trials as a fundraising hook, writing to potential donors: “This is unfair on so many levels […] President Trump has been indicted for being a patriot.
 Click here to demand his freedom […] Check this box to stand with Trump and JD.”

-In response to Washington Post journalist Robert Kagan’s reporting on the increasing odds of a Trump dictatorship, Vance called for the DOJ to investigate the reporter, making extraordinary claims of criminality for merely exercising the freedom of the press to investigate in the public interest.
-Vance asked “Will the Department of Justice open an investigation into Robert Kagan for potential violations of 18 U.S.C. § 241, 18 U.S.C. § 2383, or any other federal criminal statute?
+In response to Washington Post journalist Robert Kagan’s reporting on the increasing odds of a Trump dictatorship, Vance called for the DOJ to investigate the reporter for exercising the freedom of the press.
+Vance asked, “Will the Department of Justice open an investigation into Robert Kagan for potential violations of 18 U.S.C. § 241, 18 U.S.C. § 2383, or any other federal criminal statute?
 If not, what factors counsel against such an investigation?
 Why were those factors inapplicable in President Trump’s case?”
 Vance also questioned whether Kagan’s wife should continue to serve in the State Department and further asked if she should lose her security clearance due to her husband’s reporting.

-Vance’s political positions have been influenced by his close relationship with billionaire investor Peter Thiel, who gave $15 million to a pro-Vance super PACs.
-Prior to running, Vance worked for Thiel’s Mithril Capital Management LLC and then went on to work with Steve Case of AOL at Revolution LLC, running its “Rise of the Rest,” an initiative focused on investing in seed stage companies outside of Silicon Valley and New York City.
+Vance’s political positions have been influenced by his close relationship with billionaire investor Peter Thiel, who gave $15 million to a pro-Vance super PAC.
+Prior to running, Vance worked for Thiel’s Mithril Capital Management LLC and with Steve Case of AOL at Revolution LLC, running its “Rise of the Rest,” an initiative focused on investing in seed stage companies outside of Silicon Valley and New York City.
 Vance then founded his own fund, Narya Capital, with backing from Marc Andreesen, Peter Thiel, and Eric Schmidt.

 Vance disclosed his salary of $327,083.31 alongside millions of dollars worth of investment stakes in private companies, bitcoin, and public equities.
-Vance claims to be the first outside investor in Rumble, and while Vance wants to eliminate Section 230 immunity for “Big Tech” he wants to protect “alternative” platforms like Rumble from shouldering the same liability.
-Narya Capital and up to $100,000 of Vance’s own money is invested in AmplifyBio, a drug-testing firm that a July, 2022 USDA inspection found had 168 monkeys and 120 dogs, many of which were subject to testing and suffered from employee negligence, cruel conditions, or deadly procedures.
+Vance claims to be the first outside investor in Rumble, and although Vance wants to eliminate Section 230 immunity for “Big Tech” he wants to protect “alternative” platforms like Rumble from shouldering the same liability.
+Narya Capital and up to $100,000 of Vance’s own money is invested in AmplifyBio, a drug-testing firm engaged in testing on animals, including a test that “required drilling holes in … . monkeys’ skulls to deliver vaccine injections directly into their brains” and a test that involved poisoning beagles. .

-Thiel’s speech during Vance’s time at Yale Law School pushed Vance away from a legal career and towards forging a new political identity based on his past, for himself and for “new-right” Republicans.
+Vance has identified a speech by Thiel during his time at Yale Law School that pushed Vance away from a legal career and towards forging a new political identity based on his past, for himself and for “new-right” Republicans.
 Beyond his connection to Thiel, Vance is also a member of Leonard Leo’s Teneo Network, a secretive, exclusive group dedicated to spreading a right-wing ideology throughout cultural, political, and educational institutions and ensuring its version of religious rules permeate all aspects of civil society.

 Vance represents a version of Trumpism and populism that preaches a return to America as a manufacturing industrial power and disavows globalism.
 In his article for The Lamp Magazine, Vance writes about developing his relationship with Oren Cass, founder and Executive Director of American Compass and advisory board member alongside Tucker Carlson of The American Conservative: “[M]y friend Oren Cass published a book arguing that American policy makers have focused far too much on promoting consumption as opposed to productivity, or some other measure of wellbeing.
 The reaction—criticizing Oren for daring to push policies that might lower consumption—almost proved the argument.
 ‘Yes,’ I found myself saying, ‘Oren’s preferred policies might reduce per-capita consumption.
 But that’s precisely the point: our society is more than the sum of its economic statistics.
 If people die sooner in the midst of historic levels of consumption, then perhaps our focus on consumption is misguided.’”